amv146/BNF-Extensions/README.md

   - `type`: A type in the language.
 Examples include `int`, `float`, `string`, etc.
   - `terminator`: A terminator in the language.
 This is typically used to terminate a statement and is applied at the end of every statement.
 The most common example of this is a semicolon.
 - `values`: A list of strings that represent the text that will be highlighted according to the type.

+## Default Grammar Syntax Highlighting
+Using a BNFC grammar file, the extension will automatically create a default grammar from the grammar file chosen when creating the config file.
+This default grammar is created through pre-defined rules that are based on the type of rule in the grammar file.
+The extension tries to match different patterns for rule inside the file, and infers grammar types based on the name of the values and the type of rule.
+There are currently four types of rules that are supported:

+1. `Declarations`: These are statements used to define the types of values that can be used in the language.
+They are defined as follows:
+    ```
+    Identifier "."
+Identifier "::=" (Identifier | String)* ";"
+    ```
+    Currently, `Identifiers` are parsed but not used (although serve as the basis of how semantic highlighting might be implemented in the future). `Strings` are used to define the values that will be highlighted.
+They are constant throughout the language, and a predefined mapping is currently used to map them to the appropriate grammar type.
+The list of predefined mappings can be found [here](docs/predefinedTypes.md).
+2. `Comments`: Rules that define comments in the language.
+They are defined as follows:
+    ```c
+    // For single line comments
+    comment String ;

+    // For block comments
+    comment String String ;
+    ```
+    In a single line comment, `String` is the text that starts the comment.
+In a block comment, the first `String` is the text that starts the comment and the second `String` is the text that ends the comment.
+3. `Terminators`: Rules that define terminators in the language.
+They are defined as follows:
+    ```
+    terminator Identifier String ;
+    ```
+    `String` is the text that will be highlighted as a terminator.
+4. `Separators`: Rules that define separators in the language.
+They are defined as follows:
+    ```
+    separator Identifier String ;
+    ```
+    `String` is the text that will be highlighted as a separator.

 ## Known Issues
 1. Two languages being created with the same name will cause unexpected behavior when trying to select the language to use for a file extension.